Free Things to Do in Bolivia

 Must-see spots that don't cost a penny.

-Witches Market (Mercado de las Brujas) Free
+Witches' Market (Mercado de las Brujas), La Paz Free

 Free Cultural Experiences